Citroen DS3 Cabrio review

 Citroen has followed MINI and Fiat by adding a soft-top convertible model to its stylish DS3 range

 MINI took the roof off its hatchback to make the Convertible, and Fiat followed suit with the 500C, so it was only a matter of time before Citroen added the DS3 Cabrio to its line-up.
 The DS3 follows the Fiat in its approach, by keeping the car’s B and C-pillars in place and offering a large fully reclining canvas roof, instead of the complete folding drop-top favoured by MINI.
 This means that the DS3 Cabrio is only 25kg heavier than the hatch, so the decent engine range still performs well, and the sweet handling dynamics aren’t adversely affected.
 But best of all, the cool sense of French style and decently equipped DSport, DSign and DStyle trim levels have been transplanted from the DS3 hatchback range largely unchanged.
+You probably won't ever see one on the road but Citroen is bringing 10 DS3 Racing Cabrios to the UK, featuring a 207bhp 1.6-litre turbo engine and sporty makeover.

 Our choice: DS3 Cabrio DSport THP 155

 The Citroen DS3 is one of the best-looking superminis on the market, and the DS3 Cabrio looks just as good.
 As the DS3 follows the Fiat 500C approach to convertibles, the design retains the cool shark-fin B-pillar and floating roof of the hatch, and adds the choice of two optional colours for the standard black canvas roof.
 There are also seven body colours and nine different alloy wheel options, which provides plenty of scope for personalisation, while on the inside there’s the option of a new blue leather for the seats.
 Also included are Citroen’s stylish mirrored LED tail-lights, and an extra chrome strip on the bootlid.
 However, if you want to let people know you're driving a convertible, you'll have to look elsewhere, as the DS3 Cabrio doesn't look much different to the hatch.
+You'll stand out in the DS3 Racing version, though, which comes in matt grey paint, with red highlights.

 The DS3 Cabrio remains sharp to drive, with very positive, accurate steering that doesn’t suffer noticeably from the lack of stiffness caused by removing the roof.
 The only sign of a lack of stiffness is some minor shake from the rear window over severe bumps.
 Like the hatchback, the ride is on the firm side (particularly if you opt for 17-inch wheels) but it's softer than a MINI, and there’s also very little body roll in corners.
 The electric roof has three settings.
 Press the button above the rear-view mirror once and it automatically retracts to the C-pillar.
 Another push of the button fully retracts the roof, although the folded top blocks your view rearwards, and there's more wind buffeting in the fully retracted position.
 On its return, the roof also stops where a regular sunroof would, while a double-press of the button will stop the roof wherever you like.
 The roof can be raised or lowered at speeds of up to 75mph, too.